Mahwash: Moving

-Mahwash has built her career in the face of two wars and under a forced state of isolation from her homeland.
-Although she had to leave Afghanistan, she has never lost her deep love for the country and its people.

 Voices of Afghanistan

 In 2012 Mahwash became a member of the group Voices of Afghanistan, an Afghan ensemble featuring Mahwash on vocals, rubab master Homayoun Sakhi, and The Sakhi Ensemble.
 Also were other notable Afghan master/ and Uzbekistan (Abbos Kosimov) musicians and singers.
 This collaboration debuted in June 2012 under the direction of music producer and composer Dawn Elder, who created this group with Mawash and Homayoun.

 One of their landmark performances came before 27,000 American fans at the Carrier Dome for the One World Concert event.
 In 2012, Mahwash, Homayoun Sakhi and the group began recording a new album with world music producer Dawn Elder and Sam Nappi at World Harmony Studios.
 After a year in the making they are now preparing the release.
 In this recording Ustad Mahwash, Homayoun Sakhi and the group are joined by a host of notable celebrity musicians and singers including Grammy winning singer Angelique Kidjo.
 The album is set to release on World Harmony Studios/D E Music Records is entitled "Love Songs for Humanity".
 The official release is on 3 September 2013 on line and in stores on 27 September 2013.